How Social Media is Changing Emergency Response

-The live reports from victims in the Parkland shooting is just one example of how social media can be beneficial to EMS.
-However, there are several other ways that Facebook and Twitter can help improve emergency response.
+The live reports from victims in the Parkland shooting is just one example of how social media can be beneficial to emergency management.
+However, there are several other ways that Facebook, Twitter and other social media channels can help improve emergency response.

 The Benefits of Using Social Media During an Emergency

-The question becomes, then, how can EMS use social media to its greatest advantage, while still managing some of the serious issues that can come from misinformation and improper use?
-For most EMS systems, this means establishing a credible and active social media presence well in advance of an emergency, and using the platform to provide education and information that engages followers.
+The question becomes, then, how can emergency management personnel use social media to its greatest advantage, while still managing some of the serious issues that can come from misinformation and improper use?
+For most emergency management systems, this means establishing a credible and active social media presence well in advance of an emergency and using the platform to provide education and information that engages followers.
 When people already follow and trust you, they will turn to you first in an emergency.

 Planning is also crucial.
 While your incident command is unlikely to be able to provide social media updates during the response, you need to have a trained individual ready to take on that task and manage social accounts during an emergency.
 Communication needs to happen almost instantaneously to stop the rumor mill before it gets started, so your social team needs to be ready to respond at a moment’s notice.